JerBouma/jerbouma.github.io/_pages/media.md

 <div markdown="1" class="fifty-column-left mobile-max-column-width">
 I got approached by Utrecht University whether I'd be interested in providing a guest lecture to Finance students taking a workshop on Python.
 Being an alumni myself and enthusiastic about Python, I couldn't let this opportunity pass to return back to my former University.

-Therefore, I did four presentations for Master students at the campus.
+Therefore, I did four presentations for nearly a hundred Master students at the campus.
 My goal with these presentations was to enlighten the students to take Python seriously for their careers within the financial sector, explaining the practical application with personal experience.
 </div>
 <div markdown="1" class="fifty-column-right mobile-max-column-width">
 <div class="embed-youtube" data-video-id="itU3QwcWFOE">